t-fbd/cdg_api/README.md

 #### Example 2: Fetching Bills

-Here's how to fetch a list of bills and display their titles, types, and numbers, utilizing the `BillType` enum.
+Fetch a list of bills and display their titles, types, and numbers.

 ```rust
 use cdg_api::CongressApiClient;